 What experience backs the FireFlight live data architecture?

 PCG built FireFlight's live data architecture because the clients who needed real-time intelligence most were precisely the ones whose existing systems were most deeply committed to batch-cycle reporting.
-Allison Woolbert developed the continuous data flow methodology after more than four decades of engineering systems for environments where a 24-hour reporting lag carries direct operational consequences, including enterprise intelligence systems for ExxonMobil, Nabisco, and AXA Financial where decision latency carries direct revenue consequences.
+Allison Woolbert developed the continuous data flow methodology after more than four decades of engineering systems for environments where a 24-hour reporting lag carries direct operational consequences, including enterprise intelligence systems for ExxonMobil, Nabisco, and AXA Financial.

 That same standard applies to every PCG commercial deployment.
 In the end-to-end scheduling, credentialing, and payroll system PCG built for a multi-facility physician staffing organization, an environment where staffing decisions affect patient care continuity, regulatory compliance, and revenue recognition simultaneously, PCG built a live intelligence architecture that gives operations leadership current visibility into every facility's staffing status, credential compliance position, and payroll cycle in a single dashboard view.
 No exports.
 No manual merges.
 No lag between operational reality and the data used to manage it.